chillout2k/ExOTA-Milter/INSTALL/README.md

 ```

 ## systemd <a name="systemd"/>
-If you want to run the ExOTA-Milter not in a containerized environment but directly as a systemd-unit/-service, first you´ll need to install all necessary python dependencies:
+If you do not want to run the ExOTA-Milter in a containerized environment but directly as a systemd-unit/-service, first you´ll need to install all necessary python dependencies:
 ```
 ~/src/ExOTA-Milter/INSTALL/systemd# sudo pip3 install -r ../../requirements.txt
 Requirement already satisfied: authres==1.2.0 in /usr/local/lib/python3.8/dist-packages (from -r ../../requirements.txt (line 1)) (1.2.0)